1971 Qantas bomb hoax: Copycat attempt

 At 1:44 pm on 4 July 1997, a man contacted Qantas under the pseudonym "Mr. Brown"; he stated that he had hidden a bomb on board a Boeing 747-400, on Qantas Flight 27 from Sydney to Hong Kong, and like Macari, he said the device would explode if the plane descended below 6,500 m.
 He demanded $505,000 and said that the bomb contained trip wires to prevent it being defused; he also said that he was able to remotely detonate it if Qantas did not meet his demands.
 Like Macari, the man also demanded the money in used banknotes and that they should be delivered inside a suitcase.
 New South Wales Police were notified and upon further review of technical information given by the man, they deemed the threat a hoax.
 Authorities reached this conclusion as not only was deactivating the bomb via remote control deemed impossible, but the hoaxer also relayed inconsistent instructions to Qantas and displayed technical ineptitude.
 It was highly unlikely the hoaxer would have been able to hide the device on the plane.
 After the threat was deemed a hoax, Qantas was able to trace the origin of the call and delivered two bags full of phone books to the hoaxer to give the impression that there was money inside.
 At 8:15 pm, Flight 27 landed safely in Hong Kong.
 The calls were being made from a motel, where the hoaxer stayed the night.
 The next day he arranged a taxi to deliver the bags to his residence, and police followed the taxi and arrested the hoaxer once he took possession of the bags.

 In popular culture

-In 1971, Australian singer Peter Hiscock released a single titled "A Certain Mr. Brown", detailing the events of the hoax.
+In 1971, Australian singer Peter Hiscock released a single titled "A Certain Mr Brown", detailing the events of the hoax.

 The 1986 Australian television film Call Me Mr Brown, written and directed by South Australian director Scott Hicks, is based on the events of the bomb hoax.
-Qantas actively tried to stop the film being made and despite failing to do so, Network 10, which had invested A$250,000 in the film, refused to air it.
+Qantas actively tried to stop the film being made and despite failing to do so, Network 10, which had invested A$250,000 in the film, refrained from airing it.
 The film was eventually released on video in 1990.